Chuck Yeager Fast Facts

 Children: with Glennis Dickhouse: Donald, Michael, Sharon, Susan

-Military Service: U.S. Air Force, 1941-1975, Brigadier General (Retired)
+Military Service: US Air Force, 1941-1975, Brigadier General (Retired)

 Other Facts:

-The first supersonic pilot and has flown more than 200 different types of military aircraft.
+The first supersonic pilot , who has flown more than 200 different types of military aircraft.

-The first supersonic pilot and has flown more than 200 different types of military aircraft.
+The first supersonic pilot , who has flown more than 200 different types of military aircraft.

 Trained many of the Gemini, Mercury and Apollo astronauts at the Air Force Aerospace Research Pilots School.